sebastianbergmann/phpunit/SECURITY.md

 ## Reporting a vulnerability

 If you believe you have found a security vulnerability in PHPUnit, please report it to me through coordinated disclosure.
+Please report vulnerabilities in bundled libraries to their respective repositories.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**